MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 * **Default state**: Enabled, meaning that Viva Insights licensed users will be auto-enabled for access to the dashboard based on the identification criteria.

-* **Disable or enable**: Admins can disable or enable the dashboard auto-enablement control using VFAM cmdlets.
+* **Disable or enable**: Admins can disable or enable the dashboard auto-enablement control using Viva feature access management (VFAM) cmdlets.
 Disabling the control prevents users from getting auto-enabled for access to the dashboard.

 1. [Connect to Exchange Online](/Viva/insights/advanced/setup-maint/configure-personal-insights#connect-to-exchange-online) and, when prompted, sign in with your admin credentials.